What is “Project Finance”?

 The actual amount of the expected return will depend on the risk of the project.
 An internal rate of return in the mid-teens is not unusual.

 The example above is simplified.
 You can download both the template and answer version of the model here.
 Want to know more – and model out a full project finance model with a Debt Service Reserve Account, repayments driven by a Debt Service Coverage Ratio, and an asset retirement obligation?
 Want to understand the different contracts, risk management, the syndication process, and how to calculate returns to shareholders?
-Then sign up for one of the most comprehensive project finance analysis and modeling courses out there!
+Then sign up for one of the most comprehensive project finance online course.
 Pass the rigorous final test and become certified alongside the very best analysts on Wall Street.